 億yi4 originally meant peace or stability, i.e. feeling comfortable and maintaining an equilibrium; it later acts as the phonetic loan characters denoting 100,000 (archaic) or 100,000,000 (current) and what one thinks in one’s mind (意yi4).
 It is interpreted here as a large number, as well as speculating and bearing (loss) with equanimity, i.e. in line 2.
 To bear in mind and maintain one's mission is seen in line 5.

-Commentary on the image: Zhen (the thunder) comes and (creates a state of) sternness and cruelty, (which is due to tenderness) riding over rigidity.
+Commentary on the image: Zhen (thunder) comes and creates a state of sternness and cruelty, which is due to tenderness riding over rigidity.

 The 3rd line

-Text: Zhen (the thunder) frightens people into a trance (蘇蘇); Zhen (spurs) action (on), (which will result in) no man-made calamity or fault (or eye ailment) (眚).
+Zhen (thunder) frightens people into a trance (蘇蘇); Zhen spurs action on resulting in no man-made calamity or fault (or eye ailment) (眚).

 The original meaning of 眚sheng3 (man-made calamity) is an eye ailment, i.e. the eye is covered with an unhealthy film which leads to blurred vision and mistakes.
 After line 3 exchanges positions with line 4, the lower trigram becomes Li (clinging, fire) denoting the eyes, for which all the lines are at their right positions, signifying the eye is in good condition, and the fault can be avoided.

-Commentary on the image: Zhen (the thunder) frightens people into a trance, (as) the position (where it stays) is inappropriate (to it).
+Commentary on the image: Zhen (thunder) frightens people into a trance, as the position where line 3 stays is inappropriate to it.

 Feminine line 3 remains still at the position for masculine and for marching upward, like losing consciousness becoming inactive and missing an opportune moment.

 Enlightenment through six three: 1) to be brave and invincible, and 2) to act according to what one has been requested to do but in a less aggressive way.
-The thunder terrifies people into a kind of trance.
+Thunder terrifies people into a kind of trance.
 One must remain conscious and bravely move forward; this will free one from self-made calamity (i.e. resigning oneself to failure at a mid-point).
-The hexagram that forms after this line is activated and changes to masculine is Feng (55), a grand and abundant state.
-Here it moves toward its target in a less aggressive way to avoid being pushed down by those above.
+The hexagram that forms after this line is activated and changes to masculine is Feng (55), a grand and abundant state, where one should move toward one's target in a less aggressive way to avoid being pushed down by those above.

 The 4th line

-Text: Zhen (to move) is bogged down in the mud.
+Zhen (to move) is bogged down (遂) in the mud.